Here's how Rhinos maintained their 100 per cent pre-season record with a comeback win at Odsal

 Rhyse Martin caused Bulls problems on Leeds’ right and was held up early on and Liam Tindall was tackled just short from a long pass by Walker.

-The first was after just five minutes.
-Rhinos managed to hold David Foggin-Johnston up over the the line, but Kieran Gill crossed a couple of plays late off a pass by Patton, who then booted the first of his two conversions.
+After the first error, Rhinos managed to hold David Foggin-Johnston up over the line, but Kieran Gill crossed a couple of plays later off a pass by Patton, who then booted the first of his two conversions.

-There were numerous changes by both teams after the interval and Leeds’ youngsters stepped up to play some good rugby as Bulls’ discipline went to pieces, Max Simpson in particular impressing with a couple of well-taken tries.
+There were numerous changes by both teams after the interval and Leeds’ youngsters stepped up to play some good rugby as Bulls’ discipline went to pieces.
+Max Simpson in particular impressed, running in a couple of well-taken tries.

-Along with Mustapha and Corey Johnson - who also showed some good signs - Jarrod O’Connor is another of the Leeds players made available to Bulls on loan.
+Along with Mustapha and Corey Johnson - who had a good game and played the full 80 - Jarrod O’Connor is another of the Leeds players made available to Bulls on loan.

 Rhinos were now testing Bulls’ defence and they struck again on 54 minutes through Tindall, from a terrific pass by Sinfield, with Martin again adding the difficult kick.

-With 10 minutes left, Morgan spotted a gap and forced his way over from close range and Sinfieldf’s kick made it 24-12.
+With 10 minutes left, Morgan spotted a gap and forced his way over from close range and Sinfield’s kick made it 24-12.

-Moments later, Rhinos moved the ball from right to left and Simpson stepped inside for a well-taken score, which Sinfield improved to complete the scoring.
+Moments later, Rhinos moved the ball from right to left and Simpson stepped inside for a well-taken touchdown, which Sinfield improved to complete the scoring.

-With a motorsport track now back in place around the Odsal pitch - and the chilly January weather - there was a 1980s/90s vibe around what Bulls had billed as ‘the Big One’.

 Field’s father Jamie and Gibbons’ dad Dave both played for Leeds early in the summer era.